-2015 Washington Street, Dubuque, IA was the first restoration project completed by Gronen in the 1990s.
+2015 Washington Street, Dubuque, IA was an early restoration project.

 During the latter part of the 20th Century, the Dubuque downtown area needed a boost.
 Homeowners and businesses alike were leaving for other parts of Dubuque in search of newer, more modern buildings and amenities.
 Vacancy increased, thereby inviting blight and crime.

 John and Mary Gronen were compelled to address some of these vacant and neglected buildings.
 In the early 1990s, they built a strong team of skilled construction and masonry craftspeople and began rehabilitating homes in the Washington Neighborhood.
 This group of talented individuals eventually became Gronen Restoration.